jorgenschaefer/elpy/README.md

   identifiers, modules or packages, or just automatically clean up your imports.
 - **Easy IPython support for those who use it:**
-  Simply run (pyde-use-ipython).
+  Simply run (elpy-use-ipython).

 ## Installation

-Pyde requires Emacs 24.
+Elpy requires Emacs 24.

 First, you need to install the Python dependencies: